 EBIO 4290, Spring 2022, University of Colorado Boulder

 Introduction

 There are varying examples of symbiosis between organisms in nature.
-However, it is always impressive when nature provides the means for one organism to manipulate another to do its bidding, at no benefit to itself.
+However, it is interesting to see when nature provides the means for one organism to manipulate another to do its bidding, at no benefit to itself.
 Gall wasps are one such example.
 These organisms are insects classified in the family of Cynipidae.
 Gall wasps are known to induce gall structures in a variety of plant species by injecting their eggs into plant tissue.
 Through this process, the plant will grow an external structure, a gall, that serves as a protective layer for the growing larvae.
-In addition to being a protective layer, the gall is also utilized as a source of nutrients for the larvae [3].
+In addition to being a protective layer, the gall is also utilized as a source of nutrients for the larvae [1].

-The complexity of gall structure can vary depending on the host-plant species as well as the gall-inducing species [3].
+The complexity of gall structure can vary depending on the host-plant species as well as the gall-inducing species [1].
 Gall structure can be classified as cryptic, distinct swelling or complex.
 Galls that appear inside stems or twigs are denoted as cryptic galls, which do not induce external structures on the plant.
 Distinct swelling structured galls are external structures that appear to be similar to the normal structure of the plant, whereas complex galls are external but present themselves as extremely different from the host-plant.
 Moreover, galls can be categorized as integral or detachable, depending on how they are attached to the host.
 Integral galls will be sturdy on the host-plant, while detachable galls are easily removed.
 Another important feature of galls is that they can contain a single larval chamber or be multi-chambered.
 Multi-Chambered galls are interesting to examine since they are composed of several single larval chambers that aggregate to form one, singular external gall.
 Lastly, galls may appear on several locations of the host-plant, which include: stems, twigs, runners, growing root tips, flowerheads, seed capsules, leaves, or buds.
-[1]
+[2]

 With the variety of gall structure, location, attachment, and chamber there are several opportunities for this species to show correlated discrete evolution among these characters.
-Two traits of interest in this study will be the number of gall chambers and the location of the gall on the host.
-Gall wasps specifically feed on a layer of plant tissue lining the inside of the gall, unlike most other phytophagous insects [1].
+The two traits of interest in this study are the number of gall chambers and the location of the gall on the host.
+Gall wasps specifically feed on a layer of plant tissue lining the inside of the gall, unlike most other phytophagous insects [2].
 Additionally, they are a short-lived species, and therefore only feed during the larval stage of growth.
-Moreover, they specifically depend on nutritional sources of sucrose and carbohydrates to maintain metabolism and increase survival [2].
+Moreover, they specifically depend on nutritional sources of sucrose and carbohydrates to maintain metabolism and increase survival [3].
 Thus, it seems that the location of the gall on the host plant would provide different nutritious values to the larvae, but also influence the structural complexity of the gall itself.
 In turn, it seems that reproductive organs such as flower buds, flowerheads, and seed capsules would provide a more nutritious layer of plant tissue for the larvae.

-To explore the correlations between the number of gall chambers and location of the gall, this proposed study will estimate a bayesian phylogeny for the evolutionary history of gall wasps.
+To explore the correlations between the number of gall chambers and location of the gall, this proposed study will estimate a Bayesian phylogeny for the evolutionary history of gall wasps.
 Using methods of discrete correlation tests, such as Pagel tests, this study will investigate the relationship between these characters under the generated phylogeny.
 I hypothesize that galls present on the reproductive locations of a plant will be correlated with multi-chambered galls and on vegetative locations of the plant will present itself as single-chambered.
-Analysis of the correlation between these traits can help us understand more about the varying factors that lead to the development of galls.
+Analysis of the correlation between these traits can help us understand more about the developmental process that leads to the several, unique varieties of galls.

 Materials and Methods